adichamoli14/Modern-Chair/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in enhancing the Modern Chair project, please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.
+If you're interested in enhancing the Modern Chair project.

 ## Contact